lmfit/uncertainties/doc/tech_guide.rst

-The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the final calculated functions have precise linear expansions in the region where the probability distribution of their variables is the largest.
-It is therefore important that **uncertainties be "small"**.
-Mathematically, this implies that the linear terms of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.
+The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the final calculated functions have **precise linear expansions in the region where the probability distribution of their variables is the largest**.
+Mathematically, this means that the linear terms of the final calculated functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.

+For example, calculating ``x*10`` with :data:`x` = 5±3 gives a *perfect
+result* since the calculated function is linear.

-For instance, ``sin(0+/-0.01)`` yields a meaningful standard deviation since it is quite linear over 0±0.01.
+Another example is ``sin(0+/-0.01)``, for which :mod:`uncertainties` yields a meaningful standard deviation since the sine is quite linear over 0±0.01.
 However, ``cos(0+/-0.01)``, yields an approximate standard deviation of 0 because it is parabolic around 0 instead of linear; this might not be precise enough for all applications.

 Mathematical definition of numbers with uncertainties